smithla02/fact-finder/README.md

 # Fun Facts Streamlit App

 Welcome to the Fun Facts Streamlit App repository.
-This app fetches and displays fun facts based on user-selected topics and personas, leveraging OpenAI's GPT models for content generation and SQLAlchemy for data persistence.
+This app fetches and displays fun facts based on user-selected topics and personas, leveraging OpenAI's GPT models for content generation and [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) for data persistence, and [Streamlit](https://github.com/streamlit/streamlit) as a front end.

 ## Using the deployed app